phetsims/phet-info/checklists/code-review-checklist.md

   unlikely to conflict with strings that might be needed in the future.
 For example, for `"{{price}}"` consider using key `"pricePattern"` instead of `"price"`, if you think there might be a future need for a `"price"` string.

-  (6) It is acceptable to prefix families of strings with a prefix, like so:
+  (6) It is acceptable to group related strings with a prefix, like so:

 ```json
   "material.water": {